|Prep time||Cook time||Ready in||Yields|

-- 2 Small Cans Tomato Sauce or 1 large can
+- 2 small cans of tomato sauce or 1 large can

 Cut the core off of the cabbage as much as possible.
-With a small knife I try to dig part of the core out as well.
-Place cabbage in a large pot of boiling water for about ten minutes or until the leaves are softened enough that you can peel them off the head easily.
+With a small knife, I try to dig part of the core out as well.
+Place cabbage in a large pot of boiling water for about 10 minutes or until the leaves are softened enough that you can peel them off the head easily.
 While your cabbage is in the pot prepare your filling.

 Mix all ingredients for filling together making sure that they are well mixed.